kbulutozler/blog-website/index.md

 - do_train: if you are training, include this in the command
 - do_eval: if you are gonna do evaluation, include this in the command

 This is basically fine tuning a language model by adjusting it to a binary classification task (sst-2) for a specific domain (see data section).
 As explained in the approach sections, you can use different datasets by adjusting train-dev-test combinations.
-Some examples you can apply:
+Some examples you can reproduce:
-- use train and dev data of domain A, find your best model, evaluate it on test data of domain A, to do simple approach.
+- use train and dev data of domain A (e.g. Russian troll Tweets), find your best model, evaluate it on test data of domain A (e.g. Russian troll Tweets), to do simple approach.
   - use do_train and do_eval
-- combine train and dev data of domains A and B, find your best model, evaluate it on test data of each domain, to inspect multi domain approach.
+- combine train and dev data of domains A (e.g. Russian troll Tweets), B (e.g. Local Politics Tweets) and C (e.g. Local news comments), find your best model by using dev data, evaluate it on test data of a domain (e.g. Local news comments), to inspect multi domain approach.
   - use do_train and do_eval

 #### Some details from code